Jira-saki/Data-Engineering-on-GCP/README.md

-# GCP ETL Pipeline using Cloudcomposer, Apache Airflow, Google cloud Storage,Big query.
+# GCP ETL Pipeline using Cloudcomposer, Apache Airflow, Cloud Storage.
 Add a catchy title to your project.
 Something that people immediately know what you are doing well

 # Introduction & Goals